aneldev/dynadux/doc/Reducers.md

 So the object has
 - `action`, is the string, is the name of the Action, for instance `ADD_TODO`.
-- `payload`, is the payload of the action is the 2nd argument of the called `dispatch`
+- `payload`, is the payload of the action, it is the 2nd argument of the called `dispatch`
-- `dispatch`, is the dispatch action to dispatch other actions from inside the reducer
+- `dispatch`, is the function to dispatch other actions from inside of the reducer
 - `state`, is the state of the store

 # Dispatch from a reducer